Raythonic/watiba/README.md

 1. Watiba backticked commands can exist within the resolver
 2. Other _spawn_ blocks can be embedded within a resolver (recursion allowed)
-3. The command within the _spawn_ definition can be a variable (The same rules apply as for all backticked shell commands)
+3. The command within the _spawn_ definition can be a variable (The same rules apply as for all backticked shell commands.
+This means the variable must contain pure shell commands.)
-4. The leading dash to ignore CWD _cannot_ be used in the _spawn_ command
+4. The leading dash to ignore CWD _cannot_ be used in the _spawn_ expression
 5. The _promise.output_ object is not available until _promise.resolved()_ returns True

 _Simple example with the shell command as a Python variable_: